brianscherner/fly-fishing-journal/research-and-planning-log.md

 * 9:00am - 9:45am: Worked on adding more styling to application's multi-step form and details pages.

+9:45am - 11:00am: Added basic styling to sign in page and tables on details page.

 <!-- NOTES:

 Conditionally render trips by having a toggle feature.